redis/redis/README.md

 ---

-As you can guess from the names, these files implement the RDB and AOF persistence for Redis Community Edition.
-Redis Community Edition uses a persistence model based on the `fork()` system call in order to create a process with the same (shared) memory content of the main Redis Community Edition process.
+As you can guess from the names, these files implement the RDB and AOF persistence for Redis.
+Redis uses a persistence model based on the `fork()` system call in order to create a process with the same (shared) memory content of the main Redis process.
 This secondary process dumps the content of the memory on disk.
 This is used by `rdb.c` to create the snapshots on disk and by `aof.c` in order to perform the AOF rewrite when the append only file gets too big.